Six reasons, three videos and eight chances to be amongst the first worldwide to see Tiger Bay the Musical

 Throw on your coat and head off to Hermanus for a whale of a time, head out to Knysna to shuck a few oysters or take in some intellectual material at the annual doccie festival, and if that’s not your bag, catch some laughs at the Mother City’s very own hilarious funny fiesta!

-Don’t forget, it’s Youth Day on Thursday, 16 June (tip: take off the Friday for a super long weekend); if you can’t figure out how to spend the extra time off, check out our overview of things to do this Youth Day.
+Don’t forget, it’s Youth Day on Friday, 16 June; if you can’t figure out how to spend the extra time off, check out our overview of things to do this Youth Day.

 Whale season begins in June and continues until November, so take your winter woollies and get down to Hermanus to watch these majestic creatures frolic in the coves of Walker Bay – it makes for an easy day trip or an ideal weekend getaway.
 Wedged between the mountains and sea, Hermanus is a bustling little fishing village and a prime land-based whale watching destination.
 Aside from granting awestruck visitors countless opportunities to watch the mammoth mammals, the town also has a host of restaurants, art galleries, shops and a very popular Saturday craft market.